leorenis/logbook/language/javascript/basics/4.rxjs-subjects/commands.md

     });
 }

-// Subject para iniciar o fluxo const studentSubject = new Subject();
+// Creates a subject to start flow const studentSubject = new Subject();

 studentSubject.pipe(